 BCM227 Prophetic Literature (4)-Studies history and exegesis of selected writings from prophets of ancient Israel.
 Views New Testament revelation in relation to and applied to modern thought and contemporary literature.
 (Alternate years.
-Offered 2012-13.)
+Offered 2013-14.)

 BCM232 Biblical Archaeology (4)-Studies archaeological discoveries and documents which shed light on the Bible and its world.
 Emphasizes Dead Sea Scrolls.
 Field trips to museums.
 (Alternate years.
-Not offered 2012-13.)
+Offered 2013-14.)